 Our patients with ongoing conditions should have a good idea of how to manage their condition and sufficient supplies of medication.
 Please continue to manage your condition as pro-actively as you are able.

-We have suspended all but essential chronic illness reviews at this stage.
-If you are worried about your condition, please contact us, or your relevant nurse specialist.
+We are slowly starting to reintroduce some chronic illness reviews, patients to whom this is relevant will be contacted.
+If you are worried about your condition, please contact us, or your nurse specialist.
 If your condition is stable, your next review can be delayed.
 If you need blood tests these will be arranged as usual.